 World Cup 2026: Why FIFA Extended Themba Zwane’s Suspension but Not Sphephelo Sithole’s

-The Mamelodi Sundowns captain was sent off in South Africa's opening fixture of the competition against the host, losing 2-0 courtesy of lone strike from Julian Quinone and Raul Jimenez in each half at the Mexico City Stadium on Thursday, June 11, 2026.
+The Mamelodi Sundowns captain was sent off in South Africa's opening fixture of the competition against the host, losing 2-0 courtesy of a lone strike from Julian Quinone and Raul Jimenez in each half at the Mexico City Stadium on Thursday, June 11, 2026.

 Zwane was not the only player sent off in the match, as Sphephelo Sithole was also shown a red card alongside Mexico's Cesar Montes.